schawnlee/Dialogsystem_V20_final_project/README.md

 # Dialogsystem_V20_final_project
 Xiao Li

-An adventure game using dialogue system
+An adventure game using rasa-based dialogue system

-A game controlled with dialogue system.
-You were hard-working in the language lab and wanted to just take a nap and you overslept.
-Now it is midnight and dark inside.
+You were hard-working for the final project in the language lab and wanted to just take a nap but overslept.
+Now it is midnight and scary inside.
 You are eager to try to get out through the doors.

+to the NORTH, SOUTH, EAST or WEST?
+What will you find?

 Now, it is your turn!